This page provides best practices for optimizing and accelerating content delivery with Cloud CDN. The sections are divided into several key areas.

 Each piece of content in a Cloud CDN cache has an associated expiration time, and it's important to set an expiration that is appropriate for your use case.
 Because origin servers must resend content that expires on cache servers, you need to choose the expiration carefully.

-- Near real-time updates, for example live feeds for sporting events or traffic
+- Near real-time updates such as live feeds for sporting events or traffic

 Expiration times are specified by the

-readable and cacheable with a cache expiration of 72 hours (259200 seconds):
+publicly readable and cacheable with a cache expiration of 72 hours